-Oven-roasted tomatoes don’t compare to fresh in-season tomatoes, but they’re a terrific flavor booster to have on hand.
+They don't compare to in-season tomatoes but they're terrific.
 Use them like sun-dried tomatoes in salads, pasta, and of course, with beans.
+I left the thyme stems in as long as possible but be sure to pick them out before serving.

-- 6 cups cooked Rancho Gordo Flageolet beans (from 1 pound dried)
+6 cups cooked Rancho Gordo Flageolet beans, cooked (from one pound dried)

-- 1 bunch radishes, cleaned and thinly sliced with a mandolin or vegetable peeler
+1 bunch radishes, cleaned and sliced thin with a mandolin or vegetable peeler

-- Heat the oven to 250F.
+Heat the oven to 250F.
 Arrange the tomatoes, cut side up, on an ungreased baking tray.
 Add the thyme leaves to the tomatoes, along with a little salt.
 Add the stems and any leftover thyme and then drizzle a light dose of olive oil over the tomatoes.
 Cook for about an hour until the tomatoes are slightly shriveled but not dry.
-Allow to cool, then pick out and discard the thyme sprigs.
-Roughly chop the tomatoes.
+Allow to cool and then roughly chop them.

-- Toss the beans with the tomatoes, onion, parsley, and enough olive oil to coat everything.
+Toss the beans with the tomatoes, onion, parsley, and olive oil.
 Add the juice of one lemon and check for tartness.
 It should be very lemony.
 Add more lemon juice as needed.